 Addressing Philadelphia's Gun Violence Epidemic Virtual Convening Series

-Join the Stoneleigh Foundation for an action-oriented virtual convening series featuring expert researchers, practitioners, organizers, and advocates who will examine the urgent gun violence epidemic from a wide array of perspectives and explore evidence-based solutions to this crisis.
+During fall 2022, the Stoneleigh Foundation hosted an action-oriented virtual convening series featuring expert researchers, practitioners, organizers, and advocates who examined the urgent gun violence epidemic from a wide array of perspectives and explored evidence-based solutions to this crisis.

 Virtual Convening 1